percona/pmm-doc/docs/details/victoria-metrics.md

 ## Environment variables

-PMM sets the following flags that allow users to set all other [VictoriaMetrics parameters](https://docs.victoriametrics.com/#list-of-command-line-flags) as environment variables:
+PMM predefines certain flags that allow users to set all other [VictoriaMetrics parameters](https://docs.victoriametrics.com/#list-of-command-line-flags) as environment variables:

-- `-envflag.enable`
-- `-envflag.prefix=VM_` - The environment variable must be prepended with `VM_`.
+The environment variable must be prepended with `VM_`.

 **Example**